allenv0/AirPosture/README.md

 8. **Build and run the app in Xcode** by selecting the desired simulator and clicking the **Run** button.

----

-Let me know if you’d like to adjust this further (e.g., add project-specific details, usage instructions, or contribution notes)!

 ## Acknowledgments